 Global People Power may not satisfy that part in us which still desires to “crush the system” by brutalising those who preside over it.
 Our purpose however, is to provide what most people want, the power to directly influence their world and in a way that is transparent, open and free from undue influence and to not be surreptitiously undermined.
 Global People Power could help to upgrade, reform and legitimise existing national and local forms of governance around the world.
 It would be hard to consider the achievement of this ambitious mission, the goal of local to global suffrage as anything other than a revolutionary paradigm shift.

 The challenge of new ideas

 New ideas challenge us.
 They contradict what we have known to be true (research Cognitive Dissonance).
-New ideas often demand a lot of soul searching prior to a huge leap of imagination and faith.
-Most of the time we would rather feel safe with what we already believe to be true, even when life conditions around us require us to try out a different viewpoint and to experiment in adapting our behaviour.
+New ideas usually demand a lot of soul-searching prior to a huge leap of faith.
+Most of the time we would rather feel safe with what we already believe to be true, even when life conditions around us compel us to try out a different viewpoint and to experiment in adapting our behaviour.
 But as Albert Einstein said “You can’t solve a problem with the same thinking that got you into the problem in the first place.”
 So instead of trying harder and harder the old way and getting nowhere, which Einstein also said was “the definition of madness,” let’s try something new.
 Let’s try thinking and acting on a whole new planetary scale to tackle planetary problems.[i]
 Oxfam.
 20/01/2014.
 Working For the Few.
 Political capture and economic inequality

 [ii] Hudson, Michael.
 Counter Punch.
 Debt Slavery – Why It Destroyed Rome, Why It Will Destroy Us Unless It’s Stopped.
 02/04/2011